cacophony-wj/LeS/README.md

 **MEGA download cap exceeded.**

 This shouldn't happen unless you download the list multiple times or download multiple Wabbajack lists.
-I'm afraid you'll have to wait 24h and try again.
+Sometimes it does anyway.
+Try signing up for a MEGA account, or if you have already done so, try logging out of it and downloading anonymously (although much more slowly).

 **Wabbajack cannot continue because of unknown files.**